autodesk-platform-services/aps-medm-explorer/README.md

 # APS M&E Data Model Explorer

-The sample is using this [GraphiQL project](https://github.com/graphql/graphiql) that makes it really easy to discover the Flow Data API through GraphQL.
+The sample is using this [GraphiQL project](https://github.com/graphql/graphiql) that makes it really easy to discover the M&E Data Model API through GraphQL.

 # Thumbnail